The total tuition cost for domestic students for the HLT37215 - Certificate III in Pathology Collection is:

 IHNA has in place admission criteria for courses in its scope as required by its 'Application and Enrolment Procedure for VET Courses' to ensure that candidates meet industry requirements.

 • Applicants are required to be 18 years old and above

-• In addition, all the applicants are required to have successfully completed an ACSF test and demonstrate competence as working at Level 3 for all indicators to enroll for this qualification (issued within the last 12 months from the time of admission).
+• In addition, all the applicants are required to have successfully completed an LLN test and demonstrate competence as working at Level 3 for all indicators to enroll for this qualification (issued within the last 12 months from the time of admission).

 It is also essential for the student to possess basic computer skills.

 Aboriginal and Torres Strait Islanders are encouraged to apply.